gbmitchell/math4610/HW4/problem_7.md

 will produce an executable **squareGauss.exe** that can be executed.

-**Description/Purpose:** This routine will solve a linear system by use of Gauss Elimination and back substitution.
+**Description/Purpose:** This routine will solve a linear system by use of LU decomposition, forward substitution, and back substitution.
 Gauss Elimination will compute factors and carry out row operations to end up with an upper triangular matrix.
 Back substitution is used to solve for the unkown values of vector x in the problem Ax=b.
 A is an upper triangular matrix found through Gauss Elimination, x is a vector of unknowns, and b is a vector of known values.
 The problem Ax=b represents a linear system of n equations and n unknowns.

 **Input:** There are four inputs needed in this case to solve the problem Ax=b.
 A square matrix, a vector of unkown values, a vector of given values, and a value to indicate the size of the matrix and vectors.
 The matrix and vectors are passed to the routine by reference.